-- (iv) The registered person would not be eligible to effect any: - 1.
-Supply of goods 43[or services] through an e-commerce operator who is liable to collect tax at source (TCS) while there is no restriction on goods supplier through a portal owned and operated by the same person: - In this regard, it may be noted that the provision for TCS has been notified to be effective from 01.10.2018. - Supply of 44non-taxable goods [or services], i.e., alcoholic liquor for human consumption, petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel; - 3.
-Supply of services, other than services specified in Entry 6(b) to Schedule II or upto limit as prescribed under second proviso to Section 10(1) i.e. 10% of the of turnover in a State or Union territory in the preceding financial year or Rs.
-5 lakh, whichever is higher.
+- (iv) The registered person would not be eligible to effect any: - (1) Supply of goods 55[or services] through an e-commerce operator who is liable to collect tax at source (TCS) while there is no restriction on goods supplier through a portal owned and operated by the same person. - In this regard, it may be noted that the provision relating to TCS has been notified to be effective from 01.10.2018. - (2) Supply of 56non-taxable goods [or services], i.e., alcoholic liquor for human consumption, petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel. - (3) Supply of services, other than services specified in Para-6(b) to Schedule II or upto limit as prescribed under second proviso to Section 10(1) i.e., 10 per cent of the of turnover in a State or Union Territory in the preceding financial year or ₹ 5 lakh, whichever is higher.
 In this regard, it must be noted that the Government has issued an order for the removal of difficulties to clarify that any services provided by a composition taxpayer shall not be taken into account where the consideration for the said service is by way of "interest" which is exempted from tax under the GST Law.